Critics Say China Has Suppressed And Censored Information In Coronavirus Outbreak

 Not long after, authorities began turning to a more familiar tool for narrative control: censorship.

-Government cyberspace regulators mandated in a notice on Wednesday that the country's biggest internet companies, including Tencent, Baidu and Bytedance, "conduct special supervision" on epidemic-related news.
+Government cyberspace regulators mandated in a notice on Wednesday that the country's biggest Internet companies, including Tencent, Baidu and ByteDance, "conduct special supervision" on epidemic-related news.
 Soon after, social media platforms, including WeChat, began suspending accounts found to have spread "sensitive information or illegal content," according to screenshots of sealed accounts.
 Tencent did not respond to a request for comment in time for publication.

 "I think what this act is telling us is that the discussions online are entering into the zone of perceived sensitivity for the state," says Repnikova of Georgia State University.
 While earlier, uninhibited reporting provided valuable public knowledge about the outbreak, "it's evident that more supplies and more diagnostic equipment are needed.
 The benefit of allowing more social media critique is also getting slimmer."